jeremydcherry/jeremydcherry.github.io/index.md

 #### Speaking:

 I’ve had the distinct honor of teaching design ethics and theory to folks all over the world.
-Whether it be delivering keynotes or leading workshops, I love connecting with communities through this work.
+Whether delivering keynotes or leading workshops, I love connecting with communities through coversation.

 <a href="/speaking" class="btn_secondary">Learn More</a>